 In 2013, a local natural foods grocer opened in the same space that mid-range department store Mervyn's once called home at San Diego's Westfield Horton Plaza.
 (Photo: Rupert Essinger/flickr)

-Writing for The Washington Post, Thomas Heath recently explored the seemingly incongruous (at least to children of the 1980s and '90s like myself) trend of opening grocery stores in the old anchor stores of regional enclosed shopping malls — a trend that's not entirely new but has become increasingly common over the past couple of years.
+Writing for The Washington Post, Thomas Heath recently explored the seemingly incongruous (at least to children of the 1980s and '90s like myself) trend of opening grocery stores in the old anchor stores of regional enclosed shopping malls — a trend that's not entirely new but has become increasingly common over the past couple years.
 And apparently, the presence of a large grocery store can turn around the fortunes of on-life-support suburban shopping malls as shoppers continue to gravitate toward online retailers like Amazon.com and, in the case of my hometown, revitalized downtown retail cores.

-“There has been a real acceleration of anchors closing their operations,” Mark Ordan, a man who has the distinction of being both the former CEO of a natural foods supermarket chain and a former chief executive with a major mall operator, explains to the Post.
+“There has been a real acceleration of anchors closing their operations,” Mark Ordan, a man who has the distinction of being both the former CEO of a natural foods supermarket chain and the former chief executive with a major mall operator, explains to the Post.
 “As traditional anchors leave, it’s an opportunity for both the mall owner and the supermarkets.”

-Ordan notes that, despite largely being an anomaly in the United States for decades, shopping malls are kind of perfect match for supermarkets: When taking over the spaces left behind by department store anchors, there’s usually more than enough square footage to go wild with new concepts along with a ton of built-in parking and increased visibility.
+Ordan notes that, despite largely being an anomaly in the United States for the past several decades, shopping malls are kind of perfect match for supermarkets: When taking over the spaces left behind by department store anchors, there’s usually more than enough square footage to go wild with new concepts along with a ton of built-in parking and increased visibility.
 “It makes it very attractive for the tenant,” Ordan says.

-What’s more, as Tom McGee of the International Council of Shopping Centers explains to the Post, there’s the added one-stop-shopping appeal for millennials who would prefer, for efficiency’s sake, that supermarkets and shopping malls not be segregated.
+Today as Tom McGee of the International Council of Shopping Centers explains to the Post, there’s the added one-stop-shopping appeal for millennials who would prefer, for efficiency’s sake, that supermarkets and shopping malls not be segregated.
 “Part of it is convenience, the ability to do things in one location.
 Millennials value convenience,” says McGee.

 “Losing a mall anchor and replacing it with a grocery store adds a ton of value to a mall,” adds Margaret Caldwell, a managing director at real estate services firm JLL.
 “Some of these malls, the anchors aren’t generating a lot of foot traffic.
 If you put a grocer in there, people will be there doing their weekly grocery shopping versus shopping once a month at Macy’s.”